 - Aseptix (H2O2)

 - Bleach – 5.25%–8.25% sodium hypochlorite.
 (Concentration of solution very important.
-Apple does not recommend Bleach in concentrations higher than 9%.)
+Apple does not recommend any Bleach.)

 - Anti-bacterial solutions

 - Chlorhexidin 0.5 mg/ml

 - Physical Protection (Cases)